apanda1404/KidsCongnoGame/replit.md

 ## Overview

-This is a full-stack web application built with React and Express, designed to provide educational games for children.
-The application features three different games - shape sorting, counting, and color matching - with a modern, child-friendly interface using 3D graphics and interactive elements.
+This is a full-stack web application built with React and Express, designed to provide educational games for children ages 3-5.
+The application features three different games - shape sorting, counting, and color matching - with a modern, child-friendly interface using 3D graphics, interactive elements, and engaging background music.
+The app is currently in sandbox mode for future enhancements.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Current status: Keep app in sandbox for potential future enhancements.

 ## System Architecture